 Hi guys!
-It’s been eighteen months since I first made my simple Rainbow Cake here on Kerry Cooks, and in that time, Rainbow Cake’s have become even more crazily popular!
+It’s been years now since I first made my simple Rainbow Cake here on Kerry Cooks, and in that time, Rainbow Cake’s have become even more crazily popular!
 BBC Good Food even featured one in their magazine (although it’s apparently not nearly as reliable as mine, judging by the reviews!).

 What type of food colouring should I use?

 It’s really important that you use highly concentrated food colourings for this cake.
 These are normally called gel or paste colours.
 If you use an old fashioned liquid food colouring, the cake will taste horrible, and the colours will be insipid and weak (NOT a vivid rainbow!).
 The brands to go for are –

 No – Dr Oetker (gel), Silver spoon (gel), any liquid colours whatsoever

 If you have a specialist baking supplies shop nearby, you should be able to find gel colours for between £2.50 and £3 per pot.
 Failing that, you can buy sets of gel colours specifically for Rainbow Cake’s from eBay, and other online shops too – I recently bought some Americolor’s from Fair Cake.

 I wrote a whole post on the subject of colouring cake sponge here.